Rajinikanth: Awards and recognition

 He was named by Forbes India as the most influential Indian of the year 2010.
 In 2011, he was awarded the Entertainer of the Decade Award by NDTV for the year 2010 by the then Indian Minister for Home Affairs P. Chidambaram.
 In December 2013, he was honoured by NDTV as one among the "25 Greatest Global Living Legends".
 In 2014, he was presented with the Indian Film Personality of the Year Award at the 45th IFFI.
 Rajinikanth received Dadasaheb Phalke Award at the 67th National Film Awards presentation ceremony, at Vigyan Bhawan in New Delhi, Monday, 25 October 2021.

-In 2025, he will be honoured for completing 50 years of his cinematic journey at the 56th International Film Festival of India.
-He will be formally felicitated at the closing ceremony of the festival on 28 November.